erdenetulgae/AbpStructuralAnalysis/Abp/README.md

 A previous mutation based analysis on the secondary binding sites of SA probed the residues involved directly in SA binding to bacteria and AbpA (Ragunath et al., 2008).
 These results reveal residues W284, Y276 and W203 as a critical binding site for the interaction of AbpA to SA.
 The first binding site, W284 and Y276, is part of the interface of dimerised SA as visualised in figure 4.
 This may suggest that the binding of AbpA is primarily to the dimerised form of SA.
 Another study on the binding of _Fusobacterium_ showed more binding to the dimeric form than the monomeric form of amylase (Zulfiqar et al., 2013), however more research is needed to confirm if _Fusobacterium_ binding protein is similar to AbpA.

 In the first run, the highly conserved residue H45 of AbpA was input to HADDOCK (van Zundert et al., 2016) as directly involved in the binding interactions of AbpA and HSA.
 On the receptor side, the critical residue W203 of SA was used to anchor the docking of AbpA to SA in HADDOCK.
-W284 and Y276 were not specified as actively participating in the binding.

-interactions with the hindsight that they are direct participants in the dimerization of SA, not conclusively AbpA binding; it is worth noting that these buried residues were not completely ruled out of docking simulations.
+W284 and Y276 were not specified as actively participating in the binding interactions with the hindsight that they are direct participants in the dimerization of SA, not conclusively AbpA binding; it is worth noting that these buried residues were not completely ruled out of docking simulations.
 The output provided 10 clusters of binding conformations with comparable binding scores and energies.

 Liang et al. (2016) studied the residues directly involved in the binding of AbpA through NMR titration and found that the residues K26/27, Y121/Y122, V106/L107 reside in the interface of the AbpA-SA complex.
 These residues were input in the second run instead of the highly conserved residues from the multiple sequence alignment.
 The results showed 2 new clusters with more favourable HADDOCK scores than the first run (Clusters 1 and 2).
 The scores and binding energies were more variable compared to the first run, likely due to the input of more anchoring points.